akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 @@@ warning

 Do not create new actor materializers inside actors by passing the `context.system` to it.
-This will cause a new `ActorMaterializer` to be created and potentially leaked (unless you shut it down explicitly) for each such actor.
+This will cause a new `Materializer` to be created and potentially leaked (unless you shut it down explicitly) for each such actor.
 It is instead recommended to either pass-in the Materializer or create one using the actor's `context`.

 @@@